Pon-Dinesh-kumar/100-days-of-front-end/log.md

 Understanding CSS selectors and their specificity is crucial for writing efficient and targeted styles.
 It allows us to precisely select and style elements based on their properties, classes, IDs, and other attributes.

 #100DaysOfCode #CSSSelectors #Specificity #WebDevelopment

+## Day 62: Combination Selectors and Targeted CSS

+Topics Covered: Combination selectors, targeted CSS

+Progress: Explored combination selectors and learned how to apply targeted CSS to specific elements based on their attributes or states.

+Thoughts: Excited to leverage these techniques to create more dynamic and customized styles in my web projects.

+#100DaysOfCode #CSS #WebDevelopment